🏠 Awaab's Law 2026:See the compliance equipment guide →

 Cons:

-• Two units still only cover two rooms
+• Two units still cover only two rooms

 #4

-View on Amazon
+Check price on Amazon

 As an Amazon Associate, PestPro Index earns from qualifying purchases.